whitewhale/ClientModules/livewhale-client-modules/custom_fields/README.md

-This module is designed to demonstrate how to add an additional custom field to a backend editor.
+This private module is designed to demonstrate how to add an additional custom field to a backend editor.
 It adds several custom fields (one for each type) to the event editor for demonstration purposes.

 Instructions: